Ray Harryhausen Awards 2024 - Best Children's Animation WIN

 Extra Sprinkles of Fun

-To add some additional appeal, drama and fun into her films, I suggested Lisa add a moment when people run away from the monstrous snake in terror and towards us shaking their heads and arms.
-I showed her this iconic moment from ‘Home Alone’ and suggested she try to animate it in the same way.
+To add some additional appeal, drama and fun into the films, I suggested a moment when people run away from the monstrous snake in terror and towards us shaking their heads and arms.
+I showed the children the iconic moment from ‘Home Alone’ and suggested trying to animate it in the same way.

-For another injection of fun, I suggested that Lisa create some ‘outtakes’ or bloopers similar to those created in Pixar movies.
+For another injection of fun, I suggested creating some ‘outtakes’ or bloopers similar to those created in Pixar movies.
 For example, the ‘actors’ relaxing after filming the movie, sitting on a chair chatting, eating or drinking etc.

 The Magic of Stop Motion

-As anything is possible with animation, I showed Beni how to use the magic of stop motion for the moment his character puts the dragon’s head in a bag.
+As anything is possible with animation, I showed how to use the magic of stop motion for the moment the character puts the dragon’s head in a bag.
 I made replacement bags from plasticine and silver thread.
-I suggested that his character reaches behind his back to make it look like he is getting the bag out.
+I suggested that the character reaches behind his back to make it look like he is getting the bag out.
 Then, to start with the smallest bag and swapping it for the larger one to show that the dragon’s head has gone into it.

-As we could not see what was happening very well, and as a reminder of importance of staging, I suggested he tilt the camera down as he animated the head going into the bag.
+As we could not see what was happening very well, and as a reminder of importance of staging, I suggested tilting the camera down as he animated the head going into the bag.
 Using my one of favourite sound effects, ‘flop’, is the finishing touch to this moment.

 Sound Effects and Music